PlaidCloud/website/content/en/docs/reference/access-authn-authz/authentication.md

     },
     # Optional list audience-aware token authenticators can return,
     # containing the audiences from the `spec.audiences` list for which the provided token was valid.
-    # If this is omitted, the token is considered to be valid to authenticate to the Kubernetes API server.
+    # If this is omitted, the token is considered to be valid to authenticate to the PlaidCloud API server.
     "audiences": ["https://myserver.example.com"]
   }
 }